pret/pokered/README.md

 	- HM02 (Fly) can be taught to the Pikachu line.
 	- HM03 (Surf) can be taught to the Pikachu line.
 - Yellow learnset changes are imported; eg. Flash Venonat
+- Psyduck learns Amnesia at Lv1, removing the need to connect with Pokemon Stadium to obtain the move.
 - The Game Corner in general is massively buffed, making everything far more worth going for;
 	- 3x Cherry now gives 40 coins (used to be 8)
 	- 3x Magikarp/Poliwag/Bird/Diglett/Rattata/Jigglypuff now gives 75 coins (used to be 15)
 	- 3x BAR now gives 300 coins (used to be 100)
 	- 3x 7s now gives 999 coins (used to be 300)
+- The Route 5-6 underground path contains a shortcut to Celadon City.
+	- This allows you to skip Route 9 and Rock Tunnel, making them optional areas and opening up central Kanto.
 - Game Corner prizes have been altered;
 	- Version parity is done across prizes, using Blue's superior prices.
 	- New prizes across both versions include; Cubone, Blastyke, and Cactus.